espressif/esp-idf/docs/hw-reference/modules-and-boards.rst

 ESP32 Core Board V2 / ESP32 DevKitC
 ===================================

 Small and convenient development board with :ref:`esp-modules-and-boards-esp-wroom-32` module installed, break out pin headers and minimum additional components.
 Includes USB to serial programming interface, that also provides power supply for the board.
-Has press buttons to reset the board and put it in upload mode.
+Has pushbuttons to reset the board and put it in upload mode.

 .. figure:: https://dl.espressif.com/dl/schematics/pictures/esp32-core-board-v2.png
     :align: center